On this page

 - focus on one aspect of a situation

-- focus on their own position
+- focus primarily on their own position

-- look for immediate benefits
+- prioritise immediate benefits

 - want things now